Beetlejuice Shrimp Cocktail Cheeseball for Halloween

 Grab your baked wonton lobster shell and use a little bit of Japanese mayo to “glue” it onto the back of the arm.
 If needed, reshape the arm gently to fit perfectly into the shell without cracking it.

 Last but not least, we’ll add the “blood.”
 Pipe cocktail sauce around the base of the arm so it looks nice and gruesome.
-Serve it up with some crackers and don’t forget to add a touch of Lydia’s stepmom’s weird art for that finishing touch.
+Serve it up with some crackers and don’t forget to add a touch of Lydia’s stepmom’s weird art for a finishing touch.

 Tips for Making Your Beetlejuice Shrimp Cocktail Perfect